NetHorror/netbird-delayed-auto-update-macos/README.md

 or broken releases that get replaced quickly will never reach your machines.

-The script supports both Homebrew-based NetBird installs and the official macOS `.pkg` installer, and can optionally ensure that the NetBird daemon starts before any user logon.
+The script supports both Homebrew-based NetBird installs and the official macOS `.pkg` installer, and can optionally ensure that the NetBird daemon starts before any user logon (with an important limitation when full-disk encryption / FileVault is enabled, see below).

+Current script version: **0.1.3**.

 ## Features